cjohansen/m1p/Readme.md

 A dictionary is just a map.
 One of the core ideas in m1p is to create this map in such a way that its source can be serializable Clojure data.
-For runtime use, you pass it through `m1p.core/prepare-dictionary` which turns some values into functions.
+For runtime use, pass it through `m1p.core/prepare-dictionary` which turns some values into functions.

 Because serializable dictionaries is an important goal for m1p, the dictionary